Aggregate-Intellect/Sherpa4Modeling/README.md

 Please refer the `README.md` in each folder for the details of the use case and how to run the experiments.

+Each use case contains a `evaluation.ipynb` notebook that contains the steps to use generated results to create tables and figures in the paper.

 ## Citation
 If you found this repository useful, please consider citing the following paper: